noartem/godi/README.md

 ## Other features

 1. Static beans.
-   How to use:
+    Can be used for sharing constants (global config, secrets, e.t.c.)

    1. Create a custom type